niemasd/ViralMSA-Demo-VEME-2021/README.md

 ```

 ## Conclusion
 Congratulations!
 You've just finished aligning almost 20,000 SARS-CoV-2 consensus genome sequences using ViralMSA!
 If you wish to view the input sequences or the output multiple sequence alignment, you can use a visualization tool such as [Jalview](https://www.jalview.org/).
+You may notice that ViralMSA included the reference genome as the first sequence
+in the output multiple sequence alignment for convenience as well as for context.
+However, if you wish to omit the reference genome from ViralMSA's output, you can use the `--omit_ref` argument when you run ViralMSA.